killuhwhale/reportr/README.md

   # Download Zip File with PDF report & All TSVs for that Dairy.
     - TSV Files Issue
-     1. Some files are a bit big (extend horizontally off the page), they need custom formatting
-     2. TSV Files should have the dairy title and tsv type

   - Create a spread sheet with the difference between each sheet
     - Just copy and past each set into one sheet... comparing 2 rows